Key features of the Qualified Lawyers Transfer Scheme

 We have a duty to consider the character and suitability of anyone who wishes to enter the profession, and we must make sure that any individual admitted as a solicitor has, and maintains, the level of honesty, integrity and professionalism expected by the public and other stakeholders and professionals.
-We assess character and suitability issues against the criteria set out in our Suitability Test.
+We assess character and suitability issues against the criteria set out in our Assessment of Character and Suitability Rules.

 The assessment will test the Day One Outcomes These set out the legal knowledge and skills which all solicitors must have at the point of qualification.
 There are two stages to the assessment:

 Stage 1: Multiple Choice Test (MCT)

 - The MCT is a 5 hour 30 minute test with 180 questions

 - These are in two sessions of 2 hours 45 minutes each